OFFICE OF THE SELECTBOARD

 The current FY24 Deficit is present but not finalized until Patty Dow can take a detailed look at it.

 Halifax has been growing with recent updates including a new Town Garage Roof that was $83,000; as well as asking the voters to approve the purchase of the Equipment Loader and Excavator.
-Despite not being in the original budget, funds from overpayment as well as obtaining extra funds from FEMA due back from floods of 2023.
+Funds from school overpayment and obtaining Educational Revenue Augmentation Fund.

 Stephanie Pike and Patty Dow arrived at the meeting in person at 3:40pm